Mena-Rossini/cover-page-design/README.md

 Write HTML and CSS code in the file save it and run the app using python manage.py makemigrations and python manage.py migrate commands .Run the Server using "python3 manage.py runserver 0:80" command.

 ### STEP 5:-
-The Website is published.We created a webpage displaying the cover page of the book "Responsive Web Design with HTML5 and CSS".
+The Website is published.We created a webpage displaying the cover page of the book .

 ## Code:
 ```